Tyrrrz/CliWrap/Readme.md

 [![Downloads](https://img.shields.io/nuget/dt/CliWrap.svg)](https://nuget.org/packages/CliWrap)
 [![Donate](https://img.shields.io/badge/donate-$$$-purple.svg)](https://tyrrrz.me/donate)

-CliWrap is a library for interacting with command line executables in a functional fashion.
+CliWrap is a library for interacting with command line executables in a functional manner.
 It provides a convenient model for launching external processes, redirecting inputs and outputs, awaiting completion, and handling cancellation.
 At its core, it's based on a very robust piping model that lets you create intricate execution setups with minimal effort.

 ## Download